bilde2910/FreeField/docs/setup.rst

    of FreeField in the same database, you must select a different table prefix for each instance, so the instances do not interfere with each other.

-Only MySQL has been tested and is known to be stable with FreeField. **Providers marked "experimental" have not been tested and may be unstable, not work at all, or spontaneously break in the future.** Use these at your own risk.
+.. caution:: Only MySQL has been tested and is known to be stable with
+             FreeField.
+Providers marked "experimental" have not been tested and may be unstable, not work at all, or spontaneously break in the future.
+Use these at your own risk.

-If you cannot find your database provider in the list, then you have most likely not enabled the PDO extension for your database backend in php.ini.
+.. note:: If you cannot find your database provider in the list, then you have
+          most likely not enabled the PDO extension for your database backend in php.ini.
 For example, if you want to use MySQL, you must ensure that ``extension=pdo_mysql`` is defined and not commented out in php.ini.
           If you have enabled the extension, and the option still does not show up in the selection box, then FreeField may not support your database backend.
 If you wish for your database backend to be supported, you may create an issue for it on GitHub, but remember to search for existing related issues first, as others may have requested it before you.

-If you use SQLite, please fill in the path to the SQLite database in the "Database" field, and fill in dummy values in all other fields.
+.. note:: If you use SQLite, please fill in the path to the SQLite database in
+          the "Database" field, and fill in dummy values in all other fields.

 When you are ready, FreeField will connect to the tables and set up the necessary database table structure.
 If everything went according to plan, the